Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Dott.md

 ## Data quality status

-Last updated at 2022-05-17.
+Last checked at 2022-09-05.

 | **Quality check**           | **Quality**
 | --                          | --          |
 | Uses data standard?         | ✅ GBFS
-| Updated <= 30s?             | ✅
+| Updated <= 30s?             | ❌
-| Correct PROW?               | ✅
+| Correct PROW?               | ❌
-| All NL data?                | ✅
+| All NL data?                | ❌
-| Includes vehicle type?      | ✅
+| Includes vehicle type?      | ❌

-Status: 🟢 Perfect
+Status: 🔴 Unusable

 ## Improvements to make

-Possible improvement:

-- Offer a MDS data feed instead of a GBFS feed
+None, as Dott is not active on the Dutch market at the moment.

 ## Logs

 | Updated    | Description
 | ----       | ---
+| 2022-07-11 | Dott decided to stop all activities on the Dutch market.
+We don't get data from Dott anymore
 | 2022-06-08 | Dott does include Amersfoort data again.
 All good now.
 | 2022-06-08 | Vehicle info from Amersfoort is missing since May 18th.
 Enschede data is still present.
 We ask Dott to enable Amersfoort in the feed again.
 | 2022-05-17 | Dott started in Enschede.
 The vehicles are present in the feed from today.